olavolav/uniplot/README.md

 ### Changing default parameters

 uniplot does not store a state of the configuration parameters.
-However, you can define a new plot funtion with new defaults by defining a `partial`:
+However, you can define a new plot funtion with new defaults by defining a `partial`.
+See the following example:

 ```python
 from functools import partial